Skip to main content

 By default the outputs of all Sounds in a Group are sent to this Group, where they are mixed together and processed by the Plug-ins loaded in the Group, if any.
 Similarly, by default the outputs of all Groups are sent to the Master, where they are mixed together and processed by the Plug-ins loaded in the Master, if any.

 This default behavior can be customized to your liking: You can adjust the level and panoramic position of the channel output, or send it to the Cue bus for pre-listening.
-Furthermore, you could send individual Sounds or whole Groups to other pairs of outputs on your audio interface in order to process them separately at a later stage.
+Furthermore, you can send individual Sounds or whole Groups to another pair of outputs on your audio interface in order to process them separately at a later stage.
 The output routing configuration is done on the Audio page of the Output properties for Sounds and Groups.

 Notice

 We describe here the Audio page of the Output properties for Sounds and Groups only.
-The equivalent page for the Master will be described in section Configuring the Master and Cue Outputs of Maschine.
+The equivalent page for the Master is described in Configuring the Master and Cue outputs of Maschine.

 1306132908_imageref_1453687179.png